Wisconsin village moves voting after gunshot closes polls

 Voting was delayed for about an hour and half in the Village of Brooklyn after sheriff’s deputies locked down a community building that served as the village’s sole polling site, according to Dane County Clerk Scott McDonell.

-A 75-year-old man was arrested two and a half hours after the incident was reported and charged with disorderly conduct while armed, Green County Sheriff Jeff Skatrud said in a news release.
+A 75-year-old man was arrested two and a half hours after the incident was reported on suspicion of disorderly conduct while armed, Green County Sheriff Jeff Skatrud said in a news release.
 Local elections officials relocated to a public works building half a mile away, where voting will continue for the remainder of the day.

+The Green County District Attorney’s Office said Tuesday that the suspect had not yet been charged.

 The village has asked for a court order to extend voting hours by 90 minutes to accommodate voters who weren’t able to enter the polls while police responded.
 McDonell said he didn’t expect the disruption to prevent voters from casting their ballots and that the county would begin reporting results as planned Tuesday evening without waiting for voting to close in Brooklyn.